 Change is an inevitable part of life

 Some people fight for change.
-They want change in policies.
-Sometimes the changes they want are good, sometimes they fight for bad changes, depending on how the changes they want are going to affect separate groups within society.
+They want a change in policies.
+Sometimes the changes they want are good, and sometimes they fight for bad changes, depending on how the changes they want are going to affect separate groups within society.

 Change is processed in separate ways by each person as is happiness.
 This has made me think back to my poem What is Happiness?
 We all want to be happy.
 A change accepted eagerly by one person may enhance their happiness.
 That same change may not be eagerly accepted by another person causing them to feel unhappy.